-My son/daughter is an advanced player, can they be moved from the Coach Pitch level to the Minor baseball level?
+My son/daughter is an advanced player, can they be moved to a different level or division?

 As an association, we recognize the desires of both players and parents to be challenged.
 However, care and caution must be used in doing so as it is important to recognize players may be physically able of advancing, but not socially or emotionally.

 NWLL does provide the opportunity for those players one (1) year under-aged to try and play up an age-group.
 In doing so, the player is required to register in their age-appropriate league level.
 Once the evaluation schedule has been established, those wishing to be considered for a higher age group can then contact the registrar and advise of this and they will be provided the opportunity to attend the evaluations for consideration at the higher level.
-However, the player MUST attend minimum of 2 of the higher-age evaluations sessions AND 1 of their age specific evaluation sessions, if applicable (there are no evaluations for Coach Pitch).
-A non-refundable evaluation fee of $10.00 is to be paid at the time of the evaluations.
+However, the player MUST attend all of their own age-group evaluations and applicable older division evaluations, if applicable (there are no evaluations for Coach Pitch).
 This will be applied to the remainder of the registration fee for the higher age division, should the player be drafted.

 Two-year underage players are not considered eligible to play up.